Drag and Drop

 While drag and drop has historically been mostly limited to mouse and touchscreen users, keyboard and screen reader friendly alternatives are important for users who cannot use these interaction methods.
 For example, copy and paste can often be used as an alternative to drag and drop to allow the user to move an object from one location to another.
 However, copy and paste does not cover all of the possible interactions that drag and drop allows.
 For example, it is hard to specify an exact location to insert an item into a list on paste, or even know where pasting is accepted.
 Users must either already know where they can paste, or navigate aimlessly until they find a valid location.

 React Aria implements keyboard and screen reader friendly interactions for drag and drop that provide full parity with the mouse and touch experiences.
 Users can press Enter on a draggable element to enter drag and drop mode.
 Then, they can press Tab to cycle between the drop targets that accept the dragged data, then press Enter to drop.
 Escape can be pressed at any time to cancel.
 Touch screen reader users can also drag by double tapping to activate drag and drop mode, swiping between drop targets, and double tapping again to drop.
 Screen reader announcements are included to help guide the user through this process.
-All of this is built into the useDrag and useDrop hooks.
+All of this is built into the useDrag and useDrop hooks, and components such as DropZone.

 Draggable elements can sometimes have other interactions that conflict with the keyboard and screen reader interactions needed to initiate a drag, such as the Enter key.
 In these cases, an explicit drag affordance may be added.
 Keyboard and screen reader users can focus this element, and use it to initiate drag and drop for the parent item.
 In addition, this has the added benefit of making drag and drop more discoverable.